CoralineAda/lftm/README.md

 # lftm
 A low-friction task management system.
+Like a productivity app, without the app.

 ## Background
-I have tried every GTD approach and software application under the sun.
+I have tried every GTD approach and productivity tool under the sun.
 Without fail they fall into two camps: not enough organization, or far too much organization.
 I finally developed a system that works well for me, is low-friction, and keeps me organized (even though by nature I am a very disorganized person.)

 The system has several benefits:
   * Answers the question of 'what do I do next?', which is the ultimate productivity killer.